 The culture of the city boasts a perfect blend of Dutch, British and Portuguese influences.
 This port city is known for its pleasant weather, affluent nature, gorgeous coastlines, urban parks, and vibrant street markets that together make your Sri Lanka trip indelible.

-The city also has a number of intriguing shopping malls and laid-back restaurants that serve the delectable Sri Lankan cuisine.
+The city also has a number of intriguing shopping malls and laid-back restaurants that serve delectable Sri Lankan cuisine.

 But, that’s not just the sole attraction of this popular tourist attraction in Sri Lanka.
 Located at a distance of 124 km south of Colombo, Galle is a historical hideout in the country.

-Catching the surreal view of the sunset at the seashore is one of the must thing to do while on a visit to Sri Lanka.
+Catching the surreal view of the sunset at the seashore is one of the must things to do while on a visit to Sri Lanka with family.
 Galle has a major Portuguese influence that can be seen in every nook and corner of the city.

-Yala National Park
+5. Yala National Park

-If wildlife is your thing, then Yala National Park is an ideal haven to quench your evergreen thirst of capturing sight of spotted deer, wild boar, elephants and leopard.
-The park is located on the south coast of the country, and hence, parts of it reaching to the Indian ocean.
+If wildlife is your thing, then Yala National Park is an ideal haven to quench your evergreen thirst for capturing sight of spotted deer, wild boar, elephants and leopards.

 The wildlife trails of the park lure a lot of wildlife buffs.
 The other wild creatures you can expect to see here are wild water buffalo, golden palm civet, fishing cat, toque macaque, Sri Lankan flying snake, hawksbill turtle, Indian cobra, mugger crocodile, and more.

 A day trip away from Colombo, Nuwara Eliya is a small city in the tea country hills of Sri Lanka.
 It is often renowned as Little England.